grivas2000/django-university-management-system/README.md

-# Django University Management System
+# University Management System

 ## Description

-Django University Management System, built on the Django framework with SQLite3, serves as a robust platform for managing university courses, students and professors.
+University Management System, built on the Django framework with SQLite3, serves as a robust platform for managing university courses, students and professors.
 With tailored features and access levels, it caters to various user roles, including administrators, professors and students.

 ## User Roles and Features